From David’s Desk

 This May, we celebrate Mental Health Awareness Month (MHAM).
 Launched by a proclamation from our county Board of Supervisors on April 24, MHAM in San Mateo County will focus on bridging communities to wellness.
 All community members should have access to resources that support their well-being, regardless of who they are or where they live in the county.

-At BHRS, a division of the San Mateo County Health System, we have been blessed with an exceptional, dedicated staff; extraordinary support from our county leaders; and partnership with our sister county agencies, our community based provider organizations, our labor partners, and our consumers and families.
+At BHRS, a division of San Mateo County Health, we have been blessed with an exceptional, dedicated staff; extraordinary support from our county leaders; and partnership with our sister county agencies, our community based provider organizations, our labor partners, and our consumers and families.

 Our county is rated one of the healthiest in the nation.
 However, we are not immune to challenges: